Julioxfiles/php-replace/README.md

 # php replace

-php replace is a php program that works from the command line of windows or linux and is capable of replace the content of a file or series of files follow by commas or directory amd sub-directories with the data specified in an array taken from a json file.
+php replace is a php program that works from the Windows or Linux command line and is capable of replacing the content of a file or series of files followed by commas or directories and subdirectories with the data specified in an array taken from a json file .

-For this example I will use words.json file.
-You can called as you wish.
+For this example, I'll use the words.json file.
+You can call whatever you want.
 Here is the content.

 ````